2011 Samoan general election: Aftermath

 Several members of parliament later lost their seats by order of the Supreme Court due to electoral petitions.
-Among these individuals were opposition leader Va'ai Papu Vailupe and the associate minister of natural resources and environment, Taua Kitiona Seuala.
-By-elections subsequently took place in July in the ousted member’s constituencies, all were won by HRPP candidates.
-These results increased the ruling caucus’ seat share to 37, whilst the opposition lost a seat, leaving them with 12 members.

-Following Va'ai's ousting, the Tautua Samoa Party elected deputy leader Palusalue Fa’apo II to replace him as leader of the party and the opposition.
-The party also elected former speaker of parliament, A'eau Peniamina, deputy leader.
+Among these individuals were Opposition Leader Vailupe and the associate minister of natural resources and environment, Taua Kitiona Seuala.
+By-elections subsequently took place in July in the ousted member's constituencies, all were won by HRPP candidates.
+These results increased the ruling caucus' seat share to 37, whilst the opposition lost a seat, leaving them with 12 members.
+Following Vailupe's ousting, the TSP elected Deputy Leader Palusalue Faʻapo II to replace him as leader of the party and the opposition.
+The party also elected former speaker of parliament, Aʻeau Peniamina, as deputy leader.
 The 15th parliamentary session commenced on 18 March 2011.